Manu100001/Python-Darts-GUI/README.md

 - You can use the `Switch` button to set whether you want to play on the single, double or triple fields.
 - You always start with `1` and end with `20` or `Bull`.
 - Use the `+` and `-` buttons to set the number of darts hit, minimum 0 and maximum 3.
 Use the `next` button to move to the next field.
-- When you are finished, an excel file is automatically created in which everything important is listed.
+- When you have finished, an excel file is automatically created in which everything important is listed.

 ![ Screenshot: around-the-clock](https://github.com/Manu100001/Python-Darts-GUI/tree/dev/Images/around-the-clock.png?raw=true "Title")